dineschandgr/SpringBoot_SQS_DynamoDB/README.md

 Spring Boot Publishes publishes message to AWS SQS.
 A Spring boot listener reads from SQS Queue and loads the data in Dynamo DB.
 DynamoDB Stream triggers a lambda function which inserts data to SNS topic and sends an email upon record insertion

 **This project  focuses on**
-1.Writing a Spring Boot Producer application that writes messages to an AWS SQS queue
+1. Writing a Spring Boot Producer application that writes messages to an AWS SQS queue
 2. Writing a Spring Boot Listener application that consumes message from the queue asynchronously
 3. The SQS Listener writes the message to AWS Dynamo DB
 4. The DynamoDB Stream captures the new data and calls a lambda function